 The academic experience at Bangor Law School is enriched by a programme of activities designed to encourage students to accelerate their personal development and to cultivate the skills required in an increasingly competitive job market.

-Through our continuous work in developing contacts with legal practitioners across the UK, we have developed a programme of work placements and internships with a number of law firms and corporations, designed to provide students with a unique insight into and experience of the type of careers they might wish to pursue upon graduating.
+Through our continuous work in developing contacts with legal practitioners across the UK, we have developed a programme of work placements and mini-pupillages, designed to provide students with a unique insight into the type of careers they might wish to pursue upon graduating.

 Mooting, the Innocence Project and Street Law all offer students an invaluable opportunity to apply their legal knowledge to practical situations and to further hone their analytical, communication, presentation and teamwork skills.

 Bangor University was founded in 1884, making it one of the oldest and most prestigious degree awarding institutions in the UK.
 For more than 130 years, students from all over the world have graduated from Bangor and gone on to achieve great success in their chosen careers.